 Great programmers also know their worth.
-Since most companies don’t like being dependent on a resource that’s both hard to find and expensive, some are turning to low-code or no-code technologies that can turn just about anyone into a citizen developer.
+Since most companies don’t like being dependent on a resource that’s both hard to find and expensive, some are turning to low-code or even no-code technologies that can turn just about anyone into a citizen developer.
 At least a dozen startups are now offering no-code AI capabilities.
 Why reinvent the wheel when startups like Algorithmia provide a database of algorithms already being used by thousands of other developers around the globe.
 Eventually, we’ll build software so well that we won’t need customer support.

 Investing in Disruptive Computing Stocks